 Carol Brown (she/her)

 Carol has been working with GMAC Film in various capacities over the past five years but became a full-time member of the team in 2021.
-As Development Manager, Carol focuses on building and maintaining partnerships with the screen industry, HEI, and funders.
+As Deputy Director, Carol focuses on building and maintaining partnerships with the screen industry, HEI, and funders.
 Carol is also a Visiting Lecturer at the Royal Conservatoire of Scotland, where she teaches film production and professional development.

 Prior to starting with GMAC, Carol worked in Film and Television both in the UK and the USA.
 She is a two-time BAFTA LA scholar and Dewar Arts Awardee with an M.F.A in Producing for Film, Television, and New Media from the University of Southern California.

-Carol recently welcomed her first child with her partner and is loving motherhood.
+Carol recently welcomed her first child and is loving motherhood.
 When not in the GMAC office, Carol is probably out walking her two energetic Dalmatians or trying to finish writing her first novel.

 Her favourite film is Little Miss Sunshine but has also developed a huge appreciation for the children’s animated show Bluey.